Concepts¶

 the

-class template instantiated with a base dimension argument. - Derived named quantities defined by a user by
+quantity_specclass template instantiated with a base dimension argument. - Derived named quantities defined by a user by

 inheriting from the

-class template instantiated with a result of a quantity equation passed as an argument. - Other named quantities forming a hierarchy of quantities
+quantity_specclass template instantiated with a result of a quantity equation passed as an argument. - Other named quantities forming a hierarchy of quantities

 of the same kind defined by a user by inheriting from the

-class template instantiated with another "parent" quantity specification passed as an argument. - Quantity kinds describing a family of mutually comparable quantities.
+quantity_specclass template instantiated with another "parent" quantity specification passed as an argument. - Quantity kinds describing a family of mutually comparable quantities.

 - Intermediate derived quantity specifications being a result of a quantity equations on other specifications.

-All of the above quantity specifications have to be marked as final
+All of the above quantity specifications have to be marked as final.

-QuantitySpecOf<T, V>
+QuantitySpecOf<T, V>¶

-concept is satisfied when both arguments satisfy a QuantitySpec
+QuantitySpecOf concept is satisfied when both arguments satisfy a QuantitySpec concept

-is implicitly convertible to V
+and when T is implicitly convertible to V.

 More details